 Check out our guide on branding your law firm for more in-depth information on this topic.

 Law Firm Marketing Plan: Objectives, Budget & Activities

 With well-defined positioning for your law firm, its image, and brand, it’s time to look at developing a marketing plan to acquire clients.

 Define Your Law Firm’s Marketing Objectives & Goals

 This may seem obvious to some, but it’s crucial to the success of your marketing efforts and investments.
 Most law firms are interested in generating more cases.
 So, the questions become:

-- How many new cases or total open files?
+- How many new cases per month or total open files?